NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_container.rst

 Launching the Container
 -------------------------------
-The container it self can be launched with Docker using:
+The container can be launched with Docker using:

    .. code-block:: bash